avilum/secimport/docs/YAML_PROFILES.md

 It is very convenient to specify all of you policies, for all of your 3rd party and open source modules, in a single YAML file.

 # Create a custom sandbox
-1. Generate a profile for your application using dtrace
+1. Generate a profile for your application using the tracing script.
-2. Save the YAML output of step 1 into a file
+2. Create a YAML security profile from your trace.
 3. Build a sandbox (dtrace script) from the yaml file
 1. Run your app in your sandbox!